 Sometimes I want to write things that can't work as a blog post, I don't want to lose amid Twitter, or don't make any sense.
-For all these stream of conscious, I have my Notes section.
-They have lots of colors to match how across the board they get.
+For all these streams of conscious, I have my Notes.
+They have lots of colors to match how across the board they can get.

 Keep scrolling to read my notes in order.
 Or surprise yourself with a random note.